About the Project

 - Noteworthy outcomes of the project include reduced dropout amongst girls which is less than 10% in our project areas, improved learning outcomes year on year and increased attendance.

-Future Developments: Project Nanhi Kali continues to provide educational support to over 100,000 underprivileged girls year on year.
-With an objective of reaching out to ‘girls on the margins’ the project is being replicated in remote, rural communities where the situation of girls education dismal e.g. The project is being extended to a new district in Uttar Pradesh called Shravasti (near the Indo – Nepal border) which is infamous for child marriage and human trafficking.
+Project Nanhi Kali continues to provide educational support to over 100,000 underprivileged girls yearly.
+With an objective of reaching out to ‘girls on the margins’, the project is being replicated in remote, rural communities where the situation of girls education dismal (e.g. The project is being extended to a new district in Uttar Pradesh called Shravasti (near the Indo – Nepal border) which is infamous for child marriage and human trafficking).